honcon/pre2-cpp/README.md

 # Prehistorik 2 - C++ SDL2 Port

 A complete C++ port of the Prehistorik 2 level viewer, using SDL2 for graphics.
-This is a 1:1 feature-complete port of the original C#/.NET/Tilengine implementation.

 ## Features